Banking & Finance

 2. No Allegation of Non-Cooperation:

-The CBI never alleged that the appellants failed to cooperate during the investigation, nor were there claims of tampering with evidence or attempting to influence witnesses.
+The CBI never alleged that the appellants failed to cooperate during the investigation, and there were no claims of tampering with the evidence or attempting to influence witnesses.

 3. Investigation Completed:

-The investigation by the CBI was already complete, and thus the continued detention had no bearing on the progress of the probe.
+The investigation by the CBI was already complete, and thus the continued detention had no bearing on the investigation

 4. High Court Erred: